bthol/inPlace/README.md

 NOTE: This solution works at constant complexity ( O(n) ) making it the choice solution for object rendering in positive space for its maximal efficiency.

 For integer spatial models, a different solution is needed.

+The sum of the dimensional ranges x, y, and z is equal to the number of iterations necessary to find any given coordinate triple in integer spatial models.